-\$ hod script -d cluster\directory -n number\of\nodes -s script\file
+\$ hod -m number\of\nodes -z script\file

 Note that HOD will deallocate the cluster as soon as the script completes, and this means that the script must not complete until the hadoop jobs themselves are completed.
 Users must take care of this while writing the script.